ondalabs/OLGhostAlertView/README.md

 ##### Parameters
 _title_
-&nbsp;&nbsp;&nbsp;&nbsp;The string that appears in the view's title label.
-It is set in a bold, 17pt font.
+The string that appears in the view's title label.

 _message_
-&nbsp;&nbsp;&nbsp;&nbsp;Descriptive text that provides more details than the title.
-Set in a regular, 15pt font.
+Descriptive text that provides more details than the title.
 Can be `nil`.

 _timeout_
-&nbsp;&nbsp;&nbsp;&nbsp;Time interval before the alert is automatically dismissed.
+Time interval before the alert is automatically dismissed.

 _dismissible_
-&nbsp;&nbsp;&nbsp;&nbsp;Whether the alert can be dismissed with a tap or not.
+Whether the alert can be dismissed with a tap or not.

 #### initWithTitle:message: